 21. Galesnjak Island

-The island of Galesnjak is a unique place, famous for its heart-like shape.
+The island of Galesnjak is one of the most beautiful islands in Croatia, famous for its heart-like shape.
 Without any inhabitants or any other attraction, the Island of Love attracts couples in their honeymoon or people simply in love.

 It’s located between the island of Pasman and the town of Turanj on the mainland.
 It’s privately owned and there are no services on the island, yet people arrive here for its romantic aura and remoteness.
 It was brought to the attention of the world when it was highlighted by Google Earth in 2009.